 What happens when you donate plasma?

-The following advice will take you through what to expect when donating plasma.
+The following advice will take you through what to expect when giving a blood sample or donating plasma.

-Before your appointment you can prepare by eating as normal (avoid fatty foods) and having plenty of drinks to stay hydrated.
+Before you come to give your blood sample or plasma donation, you should eat as normal (avoid fatty foods) and have plenty of drinks to stay hydrated.

 The donation part takes around 45 minutes so you might want to bring a book or some music to keep you entertained.
 Most donor centres have free WiFi and TV.

-You will need to wear a face covering when you donate so make sure you have one before travelling.
+Please wear a face covering.
 It doesn’t have to be a surgical mask but should cover your mouth and nose.

 You’ll be welcomed by experienced staff who will take you through the process.